greenmg2003/osu-mg-reload/README.md

 + Alpha Green Mg (project leader) (In EZ, NF, Relax mode, section-pass/fail, and in catch! section)

-+ Lithia (In HR, NF, Relax mode, and in taiko! section of 4.1.0)
++ Lithia (In HR, NF, Relax mode, and in taiko! section)

 ### Couple 2 - Main: